Are menopause symptoms and premenstrual syndrome disrupting your normal lifestyle? It may not be "just hormones."

 - nettle leaves

-These foods are a simple but powerful way to deal with the "presumed" symptoms of menopause or PMS.
+These foods are a simple yet powerful way to deal with the "supposed" symptoms of menopause or premenstrual syndrome (PMS).
 They provide antioxidants and other nutrients that help strengthen vital organs and reduce hot flashes.
-They also quell inflammation and help balance reproductive hormones.
+They also quell inflammation and help maintain reproductive hormone balance.

-Above all, remember that menopause is a normal part of life and is not meant to be a difficult process.
-By nourishing your body with healing foods and addressing the real causes of your symptoms, you can return to a healthy life and enjoy life in every phase.
+Above all, keep in mind that menopause is a normal part of life and is not meant to be a difficult process.
+By nourishing your body with healing foods and addressing the real causes of your symptoms, you can return to a healthy life and enjoy life at every stage.